Tormak9970/bash-shortcuts/defaults/guides/Managing_Shortcuts.md

 **Command** - The command to run when the shortcut is run.

+**Is an App** - Toggle this off if your shortcut does not launch an app.

+**Takes Flags** - Toggle this on if you intend to use any of the flags mentioned in the **Using Hooks** guide.
+This can only be enabled for non app shortcuts.

 **Hooks** - The list of hooks that should run the shortcut.
 (You can check the dedicated guide to learn more)

-**Is an App** - Toggle this off if your shortcut does not launch an app.

 <br/>